Atomic and entanglement dynamics in the mixed squeezed coherent state version of the Jaynes-Cummings interaction

-Studies have been done to create entangled coherent states by mixing squeezed vacuum and coherent light~\cite{israel2019entangled} and to find the time-evolution of squeezed coherent states of a generalized quantum parametric oscillator ~\cite{a2019time}.
-Also in quantum information and computation, the squeezed coherent states have been used ~\cite{ podoshvedov2013building, podoshvedov2013single}.
+Studies have been done to create entangled coherent states by mixing squeezed vacuum and coherent light \cite{israel2019entangled} and to find the time-evolution of squeezed coherent states of a generalized quantum parametric oscillator.
+Also, in quantum information and computation, the squeezed coherent states have been used \cite{PhysRevA.87.012307, PODOSHVEDOV2013192}.

+The motivation for this work arises from the question: to what extent squeezing affects coherence in a coherent state versus mixing and also to investigate and compare their corresponding atom-field interactions.
 In this work, the field is taken to be in a mixed squeezed coherent state (MSCS), which has not been studied so far.
-The coherent photons are treated as signal and the squeezed photons as noise.
+The coherent photons are treated as signals and the squeezed photons as noise.
 In this work, the PCD, the atomic inversion and the entanglement dynamics for MSCS have been evaluated and these properties have been compared with those of the PSCS.
 Such a study is interesting as the results are quite contrary to those corresponding to the PSCS.